fariasn516/SnipIt/README.md

 _A Smart Clipboard Manager with History Integration_

 ## **Overview**
-SnipIt is a powerful and lightweight clipboard manager designed to streamline your workflow.
+SnipIt is a powerful clipboard manager designed to streamline your workflow.
 It tracks and stores your clipboard history, providing an intuitive interface for easy recall, navigation, and management of text entries.
-With persistent storage and seamless text replacement, ClipBoard+ redefines how you work with your clipboard.
+With persistent storage and seamless text replacement, SnipIt redefines how you work with your clipboard.

 ## **Features**
 - **Real-Time Monitoring**: Automatically tracks and stores clipboard text entries.